hmm-1947/Best-Take/README.md

-sppof of the best take feature on google pixel 8 series
+spoof of the best take feature on google pixel 8 series